-- (27a) There may be situations where individuals who would qualify as obliged entities provide their services in-house to businesses whose activities do not fall within the scope of this Regulation.
-As these businesses do not act as gatekeepers of the Union's financial system, it is important to clarify that such employees, such as in-house lawyers, are not covered by the requirements of this Regulation.
-Similarly, individuals carrying out activities that fall within the scope of this Regulation should not be considered obliged entities in their own right when those activities are carried out in the context of their employment with an obliged entity, for example in the case of lawyers or accountants employed with a legal or accounting firm. - (28) The consistent implementation of group-wide AML/CFT policies and procedures is key to the robust and effective management of money laundering and terrorist financing risks within the group.
-To this end, group-wide policies, procedures and controls should be adopted and implemented by the parent undertaking.
-Entities within the group should be required to exchange information when such sharing is relevant for preventing money laundering and terrorist financing.
+- (42) Situations might occur where individuals who would qualify as obliged entities provide their services in-house to businesses whose activities do not fall within the scope of this Regulation.
+As those businesses do not act as gatekeepers of the Union's financial system, it is important to clarify that such employees, for example in-house lawyers, are not covered by the requirements of this Regulation.
+Similarly, individuals carrying out activities that fall within the scope of this Regulation should not be considered obliged entities in their own right where those activities are carried out in the context of their employment with an obliged entity, for example in the case of lawyers or accountants employed with a legal or accounting firm. - the robust and effective management of money laundering and terrorist financing risks within a group.
+To that end, group-wide policies, procedures and controls should be adopted and implemented by the parent undertaking.
+Entities within a group should be required to exchange information where such sharing is relevant for preventing money laundering and terrorist financing.
 Information sharing should be subject to sufficient guarantees in terms of confidentiality, data protection and use of information.
-AMLA should have the task of drawing up draft regulatory standards specifying the minimum requirements of group-wide procedures and policies, including minimum standards for information sharing within the group and the criteria for identifying the parent undertaking for groups whose head office is outside of the Union.
+AMLA should have the task of drawing up draft regulatory standards specifying the minimum requirements of group-wide procedures and policies, including minimum standards for information sharing within a group and the criteria for identifying parent undertakings for groups whose head office is located outside of the Union.

-- (28a) In order to ensure effective application of AML/CFT requirements to several obliged entities which are directly or indirectly linked with each other and constitute, or are a part of, a group of entities, it is necessary to consider the broadest possible definition of a group.
-For that purpose, obliged entities should follow applicable accounting rules, which allow to consider structures with various types of economic links as groups.
-While a traditional group includes a parent undertaking and its subsidiaries, other types of group structures are equally relevant, for example group structures of several parent entities owning a single subsidiary, sometimes referred to such as entities permanently affiliated to a central body referred to in [Article 10 of] Regulation (EU) No 575/2013 of the European Parliament and of the Council1, or financial institutions which are members of the same institutional protection scheme as referred to in [Article 113(7) of] Regulation (EU) No 575/2013 of the European Parliament and of the Council.
-All these structures are groups in accordance with accounting rules and should therefore be considered as groups for the purposes of the present Regulation. - (29) In addition to groups, other structures exist, such as networks or partnerships, in which obliged entities might share common ownership, management and compliance controls.
-To ensure a level playing field across the sectors whilst avoiding overburdening it, AMLA should identify those situations where similar group-wide policies should apply to those structures, taking into account the principle of proportionality.
+- (44) In order to ensure effective application of AML/CFT requirements where several obliged entities are directly or indirectly linked with each other and constitute, or are a part of, a group of entities, it is necessary to consider the broadest possible definition of a group.
+For that purpose, obliged entities should follow applicable accounting rules which allow structures with various types of economic links to be considered as groups.
+While a traditional group includes a parent undertaking and its subsidiaries, other types of group structures are equally relevant, for example group structures of several parent entities owning a single subsidiary, which have been referred to as entities permanently affiliated to a central body in Article 10 of Regulation (EU) No 575/2013 of the European Parliament and of the Council22, or financial institutions which are members of the same institutional protection scheme referred to in Article 113(7) of that Regulation.
+Those structures are all groups according to accounting rules and should therefore be considered as groups for the purposes of this Regulation. - (45) In addition to groups, other structures exist, such as networks or partnerships, in which obliged entities might share common ownership, management and compliance controls.
+To ensure a level playing field across the sectors whilst avoiding overburdening those sectors, AMLA should identify those situations where similar group-wide policies are to apply to those structures, taking into account the principle of proportionality.